rustedivan/tapmap/dotplan.md

 ROAD TO FINAL

+# POI styling
+POI styling needs better markers, and support for selecting different marker sprites.
+It looks pretty straight-forward - every rank has its own POI plane, so the marker index can be an instance uniform.
+Label layout, however, looks to be a right week-long beast.
+I've done some research of how MapBox and friends to do it, and here are some requirements and insights.

+**Label collision detection:** on scroll or zoom, labels need to be laid out by collision detection.
+Fixable margins around fitted label boxes.
+As a first step, layout all labels where they want to be.
+**Label anchoring:** Maps seem to have a convention where labels are offset diagonally from their anchor points: NE, SE, NW, SW in that order.
+The offset in pixels would be a good Fixable.
+**Label prioritisation:** Insert labels into the view in rank order.
+Weaker ranks are inserted later.
+**Layout annealing:** When inserting, check for collisions.
+Incoming labels must move if colliding.
+If no free space can be found by selecting another anchor, restart from the first anchor point, and ask colliding labels to move to a "worse" anchor.
+Don't recurse.
+If a solution can't be found, drop the label.
+**Label polish:** Areas should print in small-caps, without a marker.
+POI labels should come in two weights with differing size, weight and brightness.
+Give multiline labels negative line height.

+Depending on how fast this layout step runs, it can be done on each zoom frame.
+Otherwise, put it on a backthread, and animate to the produced frame when it's done.
+- refactoring: break out other backthread jobs to their own files

 # Rendering brief, step 2
  There are some effects I want to spice up the presentation.
 I'm a little stuck at how to lookup the color for a region at runtime, since the base color isn't always static.
 Specifically, provinces have different colors when visited and unvisited.
 I can definitely route around that, and ~100 O(1) dictionary lookups per frame isn't going to make a difference, but it's _wrong_.
 To help guide the stylesheet lookup design, let's take a look at those extra effects.